 All effect sizes were coded so that positive scores indicate self-enhancement and negative scores indicate self-effacement.
-Studies were coded for sample size, the demographic makeup of the sample, publication type (i.e., published paper, dissertation/thesis, unpublished manuscript, conference paper, or technical manual), type of self-enhancement ratings (i.e., observer report vs. objective measures), type of sample (i.e., students, internet sample, or community sample), and type of self-enhancement index (i.e., regression residual vs. difference score).
+Studies were coded for sample size, the demographic makeup of the sample, publication type (i.e., published paper vs. unpublished paper), type of self-enhancement ratings (i.e., observer report vs. objective measures), type of sample (i.e., students vs. non-students), and type of self-enhancement index (i.e., regression residual vs. difference score).
 Further, we coded the raters’ relationships with the focal participant using the criterion established by past authors (Grijalva et al., 2014) —if the raters had known the participant for a short period of time (i.e., less than 1 week) they were considered acquaintances; otherwise they were considered a close observer.
 In addition, we coded whether each potentially self-enhanced construct was an indicator of agency, communion, or neither (the neither category was chosen if it was decided that the construct was neither consistent with agency nor communion, or if it was an indeterminate combination of the two).
 Our coding decisions were based on the definitions of agency and communion provided by Wiggins (1991)—which can be found in our introduction.
 For a summary of the agency/communion/neither categorization by construct, see Table 1.
 If multiple potentially self-enhanced constructs were available from a single sample (e.g., narcissism was correlated with multiple self-enhancement constructs), then they were all coded and a multilevel analysis technique (that will be described shortly) was used to control for nonindependence between effect sizes from the same samples.
 Agreement between the first and second authors on the coded effect sizes was as follows: publication type (100%), type of self-enhancement ratings (100%), type of sample (100%), length of relationship (97%), agency/communion (90%), and type of self-enhancement index (100%).
 Divergent ratings were discussed until agreement was reached.
 The main codes and input values for all of the effect sizes included in the meta-analysis can be found in Appendix A.

 Analysis